DraftShift/Docs/docs/_templates/probe_offset.md

         If you do save the values, you will need to move the offset from the bottom of `printer.cfg` to your tools `[tool_probe]` section.

 === "Eddy Current"
-    Set the probe offset as per your Sensor's documentation.
+    Set the probe offsets as per your sensor's documentation.